gehring/fax/README.md

 max_eigenvalue = make_objective(A)
 grad(max_eigenvalue)(A)
 ```
-Note how `fax.implicit.two_phase_solver` is able to construct a new function `power_iteration` which takes an initial guess for the fixed-point procedure and operator parameters (``A`` in this case) and returns the fixed-point as output.
+Note how `fax.implicit.two_phase_solver` is able to construct a new function `power_iteration` which takes an initial guess (`b0`) and operator parameters (``A`` in this case) and returns the fixed-point as output.
 The magic of `fax.implicit.two_phase_solver`  is that we can now compose `power_iteration` inside another function and JAX will apply the custom [VJP rule](https://jax.readthedocs.io/en/latest/jax.html#jax.vjp) defined by FAX when requesting the desired gradient.
+The function ``power_iteration`` now behaves like an explicit function, yet its gradient is computed in its [implicit](https://en.wikipedia.org/wiki/Implicit_function) form via the implicit function theorem.

 ## References